thinklikeadesigner/frontend-assessment-part-1/README.md

 We want you to use this repo as a starting point to build a single page application using React that displays the included mock listing data in a vertical list where each listing looks like the card in [this Figma file](https://www.figma.com/file/tN29n4dzig6pHz9uNIygcD/Frontend-Skills-Assessment?node-id=0%3A1).
 The password for file access is `best_of_luck!`.

 Your result doesn’t have to be pixel-perfect, but we are interested in seeing how closely and cleanly you can recreate the design.
 This kind of ask is something you would find yourself doing in this role.
-If you don’t have experience navigating Figma (all good!), we have also attached a screenshot of the design, but the Figma version will let you inspect elements & take a closer look.

 Create React App sets up Jest and React Testing Library for you if you would like to write unit tests, but we are not asking for unit tests.